palacios22c/databasesSQL/README.md

 # databasesSQL
 There are several database for using SQL.

 All data is coming from Spanish public institutions.
+(Updates of data until 2015)

-They are free.
+They are free for personal use.